jtakayama/makahiki/doc/installation-makahiki-vagrant-troubleshooting.rst

 About nano
 ----------

-The troubleshooting instructions assume the use of the nano text editor, which is installed by default on the ``precise32`` virtual machine configured in :ref:`section-installation-makahiki-vagrant`.
+These instructions assume the use of the nano text editor, which is installed by default on the ``precise32`` virtual machine configured in :ref:`section-installation-makahiki-vagrant-environment-setup` and :ref:`section-installation-makahiki-vagrant-quickstart`.

 If you are not familiar with nano, see the `nano documentation`_.
 The basic controls are as follows: